SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/getting-started.md

 * [!include[register as a developer](includes/link-register-dev.md)] to get access to your own sandbox environment and start exploring interaction with SuperOffice.

 To develop applications and scripts in our SOD environment is free.
-Required licenses apply only in production (live).
+[Required licenses][7] apply only in production (live).

 ## More resources